hipe/tmx/zerk/doc/issues/052-the-philosophy-of-argument-scanner.md

 for now (in part) because this is so experimental, we take safeguards to ensure that what is required is provided, and that the procs do not clobber each other.

+# :#note-4

+EEK - when we reach the end of the argument scanner and we ended on a "frontey" primary, then it's hard to hide the existence of this hack completely from the backend. we are in effect trying to tell the backend "we did not fail, but this is not a item."